-With the upcoming release of Goldman Sachs’ first-quarter report, there is a sense of anticipation on Wall Street for positive results.
-Analysts are projecting earnings of $8.56 per share and of $12.92 billion.
+With the upcoming release of Goldman Sachs’ first-quarter earnings report, there is a sense of anticipation on Wall Street for positive results.
+Analysts are projecting earnings of $8.56 per share and revenue of $12.92 billion.
 This comes after the CEO, David Solomon, faced challenges over the past year.

-Goldman Sachs will be compared to its competitors such as JPMorgan Chase and Citigroup, who reported better-than-expected trading results and a rebound in banking fees in the first quarter.
+Goldman Sachs will be compared to its competitors such as JPMorgan Chase and Citigroup, who reported better-than-expected trading results and a rebound in investment banking fees in the first quarter.
 Investors are hoping for similar gains from Goldman Sachs.
 However, unlike its rivals, Goldman Sachs heavily relies on revenue from Wall Street activities, which can lead to fluctuations in performance.

 After pivoting away from retail banking, Goldman Sachs is now focusing on its asset and wealth management division for growth.
 This shift in focus is expected to bear fruit as buoyant markets at the start of the year could lead to gains.
-However, there have been concerns about write-downs linked to commercial in the past.
+However, there have been concerns about write-downs linked to commercial real estate in the past.

 Another area of interest for investors is the recent exodus of senior managers at Goldman Sachs, including the global treasurer Philip Berlinski and co-head of the bank’s global financing group Beth Hammack.
 This may raise questions about the stability and future direction of the company under Solomon’s leadership.